-This high-protein meat substitute is firm but chewy and can be baked, steamed or sautéed before being added to dishes.
+This high protein meat substitute is firm but chewy and can be baked, steamed, or sauteed before being added to dishes.

 In addition to its impressive probiotic content, tempeh is rich in many nutrients that may improve your health (

-Natto is a staple probiotic food in traditional Japanese cuisine and, like tempeh, made from fermented soybeans.
+Natto is a staple probiotic food in traditional Japanese cuisine.

-It contains a good amount of fiber, providing 5 grams per 3.5-ounce (100-gram) serving (10).
+It contains a good amount of fiber, providing 5.4 g per 3.5-oz (100-g) serving (

 Thanks to its rising popularity, kombucha can be found at most major grocery stores.
-It can also be made at home, though it should be prepared carefully to prevent contamination or over-fermentation.
+But be sure to read the nutrition label and ingredients so you know what’s in the bottle.

 Miso is a common seasoning in Japanese cuisine.
 It’s made by fermenting soybeans with salt and koji, a type of fungus.

-In addition to its probiotic content, several studies have found health benefits tied to miso.
+Several studies have found health benefits tied to miso.